 Osteoarthritic disease often takes an insidious course over many years.
 Wear leads to the death of individual cartilage cells which causes fissures and tears in the tissue.
 The cartilage becomes rough and progressively frays out even without excessive stress.
 Additionally, small cartilage fragments may come off and irritate the mucosa of the joint, which leads to inflammation and articular effusion.
 Mobility progressively deteriorates and patients suffer from increasing pain.

 Moreover, bone spurs and new bone formation (osteophytes) may occur.
 This means that the body attempts to prevent further cartilage damage by increasing the contact surfaces of the joint, but the process is not effective.
-On the contrary, it causes painful restriction of movement.

 Osteoarthritis most often targets the knee, the hip and the hands, but any other joint may be affected.
 Although osteoarthritis cannot be avoided, sufficient exercise without overload and maintaining normal body weight contribute to its prevention.